Running a Qiskit Function as a function¶

 Deploying the function¶

-To run the pattern, we need to import the necessary classes and configure them.
+To run the function, we need to import the necessary classes and configure them.
 One of these classes is ServerlessClient

 , which is a client class for interacting with compute resources.